ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Maxims of Life:
+Oil, J low TO UK Hal&#x27;l&#x27;V.
+Keep good company, or none?.
+Never be
+idle.
+If your bands cannot bo usefully employed,
+attend to the cultivation of your mind.
+Live up to your engagements.
+Keep your
+own secrets, if you hnve any.
+When you speak to a person, look him in
 the face.
 flood character is above all things else.
 •Your character cannot he essentially in­